exoplatform/ecms/README.txt

 If you have questions, please send a mail to the list exoplatform@objectweb.org.

-Thank your for using eXo WCM product!
+Thank your for using eXo Content product!
-The eXo WCM team.
+The eXo Content team.